xuantrieu0810/TabPageView/README.md

 - You need to provide the following attributes:
   + menuTitles:  the list of titles on the Tabpage's menu bar
-  + pageViewControllers:  child viewcontrollers located in the Tabpage corresponding to the titles on the menu bar *The number of items of these 2 components must be equal and correspond to each other in terms of position in the array
+  + pageViewControllers:  child viewcontrollers located in the Tabpage corresponding to the titles on the menu bar
+  > Note: --The number of items of these 2 components must be equal and correspond to each other in terms of position in the array
 - You can set the following default styles:
   + styleScrollPage: StyleScroll => scrolling of pages(viewcontrollers)
   + styleMenuTitle: StyleMenu => title bar style on menu